Maryland Route 108: Route description

 MD 108 begins at a three-way intersection with MD 27 (Ridge Road) in the center of Damascus.
 The latter highway heads north and west from the intersection; MD 108 heads east as four-lane undivided Main Street.
 The street reduces to two lanes just east of Woodfield Road, which heads south as MD 124.
 MD 108's name changes to Damascus Road at Howard Chapel Road at the east end of the village.
 The highway heads southeast and meets the southern end of Annapolis Rock Road, which leads to MD 94 at the Montgomery–Howard county line.
 MD 108 meets the northern end of MD 650 (Damascus Road) in the hamlet of Etchison, where the highway turns south onto Laytonsville Road.
 The route intersects Brink Road and Sundown Road next to the Layton House in the center of the town of Laytonsville.

 MD 108 veers southeast out of Laytonsville and continues along Laytonsville Olney Road.
-The highway passes a pair of gold courses and the historic home Oaks II.
+The highway passes a pair of golf courses and the historic home Oaks II.
 MD 108 also passes near the historic homes The Ridge, via Muncaster Road, and Clover Hill, via Zion Road.
 The route expands to a four-lane divided highway at the western edge of Olney.
 In the center of the unincorporated suburb, MD 108 intersects MD 97 (Georgia Avenue) and its name changes to Olney Sandy Spring Road.
 The route continues southeast to the eastern edge of Olney, where the highway crosses James Creek and meets the northern end of MD 182 (Dr. Bird Road) next to Our Lady of Good Counsel High School and the Olney Theatre Center for the Arts.
 MD 108 veers northeast, drops to two lanes, and passes through the historic community of Sandy Spring, which is named for the nearby Sandy Spring Friends Meetinghouse.
 The highway gains a center left-turn lane and passes Sherwood High School before intersecting MD 650 (New Hampshire Avenue) in the village of Ashton.